nmattia/onyx/README.md

 cd playground/wasm && wasm-pack build
 ```

-To run the actual playground app, make sure you've been the Wasm module for the playground and then run the following command:
+To run the actual playground app, make sure you've built the Wasm module for the playground and then run the following command:

 ```bash
 cd playground/app && npm ci && npm run dev